Misacorp/leetbot-aws/README.md

 });
 ```

-The Discord SDK can then be used in each Lambda handler from `/opt/nodejs/discord`.
+The Discord SDK (or other layers) can then be used in each Lambda handler from `/opt/nodejs/discord`.
 This is because Lambda functions mount their layers in the `/opt` directory.

 ```ts
 import discord from "/opt/nodejs/discord";
 ```

+When adding more layers, update `tsconfig.json` with a matching path to that layer.

 # Deployment